lutraconsulting/MDAL/external_drivers/dhi_dfs/README.md

 'version' and 'targetFramework' could change depending of your configuration.

 To finish, you must specify where the assembly dll is:
-In the "Solution Explorer", in the "mdal_dhi_dfs2_driver" folder, right click on "References" -> "Add Reference" -> "Browse..." -> search and select "DHI.Projections.dll", that could be in the build directory under ".\packages\DHI.Projections.19.1.0\lib\netstandart2.0\".
+In the "Solution Explorer", in the "mdal_dhi_dfs2_driver" folder:

+right click on "References" -> "Add Reference" -> "Browse..." -> search and select "DHI.Projections.dll",

+that could be in the build directory under ".\packages\DHI.Projections.19.1.0\lib\netstandart2.0\".

 Then you can build the project...

 ----

 ### For testing under Visual Studio IDE: